julzhk/dinosaur-tail-pin/ReadMe.md

 The Rest
 ==
-The rest of the program is just an infinite loop.
-If the reading from the magnetometer is much greater than the rolling average. emit a random roar.
-If it's a good bit smaller, then stop the roar.
+The rest of the program is an infinite loop: wait for a short time (python's 'sleep' function).
+If the reading from the magnetometer is much greater than the rolling average over the previous few seconds, emit a roar chosen randomly from the list of mp3 sound files.
+If the magnetometer reading is a good bit smaller than the rolling average then stop the roar.

 The reason a rolling average is used (and not a hard-coded, or baseline reading) is that the reading changes over time I assume it's due to the circuits getting warmer?
 No real idea, but the solution is the measure a degree of change,